olab/OLab4/README.md

   https://olab4.localhost/apidev/olab

   The login dialog will appear it the container is configured properly.
 •	Log into Olab4 with the ‘admin’ credentials (provided separately).

+Any problems or questions, please contact us!